dirty-jimm/EQ8-Controller/README.md

     Made some minor fixes, deployed to redpitaya - code compiles, however serial comms is broken, seems to be writing garbled strings, might be memory/pointer reference issues.
     }

+    strcat is causing issues on RP when dealing with character arrays that are not null terminated.